This is an experiment by LeineLab

 Open the attachment in Firefox and use the context menu. ;-)Text Lists in Firefox and/or Thunderbird

-To hide a really very short text message by sorting a list of other texts:
+To hide a really very short text message by sorting a list of other texts and/or appending whitespaces to the lines:

-Mark the carrier list (i.e.last week's shopping list or an index of chapters from Wikipedia), right-click and choose "Embed stego message in selected image/text" - you will be prompted to enter your text, then the stego-sorted list will pop up in a dialog.
+Mark the carrier list (i.e.last week's shopping list or an index of chapters from Wikipedia), right-click and choose "Embed stego message in selected image/text".
+You will be prompted to enter your text and choose whether or not to re-sort the lines and/or append whitespace characters to the lines.
+Then the stego list (sorted and/or containing additional spaces) will pop up in a dialog.
 You can choose some HTML formatting for your new list or copy it as plain text.

 To extract the text from a given list: